purshink/Spring-Boot-Thymeleaf-App/README.md

 * * * * *

 A Spring Web MVC application that renders thymeleaf templates as HTML.
-Supports basic integration with spring security and provides login logout support.
+Supports integration with spring security and provides login logout support.
 Uses Spring Data to persist data into the MYSQL db.

 <b>Prerequisites</b>